History of Carmelo Anthony in Timeline

 On March 26, 2010, Carmelo Anthony made a game-winning shot at the buzzer against the Toronto Raptors.

-On July 10, 2010, Carmelo Anthony married Alani "La La" Vazquez in New York City, with the ceremony filmed for a reality series.
+On July 10, 2010, Carmelo Anthony married Alani "La La" Vazquez at Cipriani's in New York City, with the ceremony filmed for the VH1 reality series La La's Full Court Wedding.

-On November 15, 2010, Carmelo Anthony had 20 points and a career-high 22 rebounds for the first 20-20 game of his career against the Phoenix Suns.
+On November 15, 2010, Carmelo Anthony recorded 20 points and a career-high 22 rebounds in a game against the Phoenix Suns, marking his first 20-20 game.

-On November 26, 2010, Carmelo Anthony hit a game-winning jumper at the buzzer against the Bulls.
+On November 26, 2010, Carmelo Anthony hit a game-winning jumper at the buzzer against the Chicago Bulls.

 In 2010, Carmelo Anthony's sister, Michelle, passed away.

-On February 22, 2011, Carmelo Anthony, along with Chauncey Billups, was traded to the New York Knicks in a multi-player deal.
+On February 22, 2011, Carmelo Anthony, along with Chauncey Billups, was traded to the New York Knicks in a multi-player deal involving the Minnesota Timberwolves.

 In 2011, Carmelo Anthony was traded from the Denver Nuggets to the New York Knicks before the NBA trade deadline.

-In January 2012, Carmelo Anthony was honored as one of the 35 Greatest McDonald's All-Americans, celebrating his high school achievements.
+In January 2012, Carmelo Anthony was honored as one of the 35 Greatest McDonald's All-Americans.

 December 3, 2012: Eastern Conference Player of the Week

-On December 3, 2012, Carmelo Anthony was named Eastern Conference Player of the Week for November 26 to December 2, 2012.
+On December 3, 2012, Carmelo Anthony was named Eastern Conference Player of the Week for the period of November 26 to December 2, 2012.

-2012: Guest Appearance in Teenage Mutant Ninja Turtles
+2012: Teenage Mutant Ninja Turtles Spin-off Comic Character

-In 2012, Carmelo Anthony had guest appearances in the Teenage Mutant Ninja Turtles Franchise.
+In 2012, Carmelo Anthony had guest appearances as a comic character in the Amazing Adventures spin-off comics to the Teenage Mutant Ninja Turtles TV series.

-In 2012, Carmelo Anthony secured a second gold medal with the US national team at the Olympics.
+In 2012, Carmelo Anthony secured another gold medal with the US Olympic team.

 January 7, 2013: Second Player of the Week Award

-On January 7, 2013, Carmelo Anthony received his second Player of the Week award for games played from December 31, 2012, to January 6, 2013, after leading the team to a 2–1 record, averaging a league-best 36.0 points per game.
+On January 7, 2013, Carmelo Anthony received his second Player of the Week award for games played from December 31, 2012, to January 6, 2013.
+During that time, he led the team to a 2–1 record, tallying a league-best 36.0 points per game.

 On January 9, 2013, Carmelo Anthony was suspended for one game without pay for confronting Kevin Garnett after a game on January 7.

-On January 30, 2013, Carmelo Anthony set the Knicks' team record with 30 straight 20-point games, breaking the old record set by Richie Guerin.
+On January 30, 2013, in a game against the Orlando Magic, Carmelo Anthony set the Knicks' team-record with 30 straight 20-point games, breaking the old record set by Richie Guerin (29 games).

 On March 29, 2013, Carmelo Anthony recorded 32 points and 11 rebounds in a 111–102 victory over the Charlotte Bobcats.

-On April 2, 2013, Carmelo Anthony tied his career high by scoring 50 points in a 102–90 win over the Miami Heat, becoming the first player in NBA history to record 50+ points with no baskets in the paint.
+On April 2, 2013, Carmelo Anthony tied his career high by scoring 50 points in a 102–90 win over the Miami Heat and became the first player in NBA history to record 50+ points with no baskets in the paint.

 April 7, 2013: Victory Over Oklahoma City Thunder

-On April 7, 2013, Carmelo Anthony scored 36 points and 12 rebounds, as the Knicks tallied their 12th straight win in a 125–120 victory over the Oklahoma City Thunder.
+On April 7, 2013, Carmelo Anthony scored 36 points and 12 rebounds in a 125–120 victory over the Oklahoma City Thunder, marking the Knicks' 12th straight win.
+Anthony overtook Kevin Durant in the scoring race, upping his season average to 28.44 to Durant's 28.35 points per game.

 April 8, 2013: Eastern Conference Player of the Week